Engee documentation

 Description

-The Pressure Difference Source (TL) unit is an ideal source of mechanical energy in a thermal liquid network.
-The source can maintain a constant or variable pressure differential across the ports regardless of the mass flow rate through it.
+Block Controlled Pressure Difference Source (TL) It is an ideal source of mechanical energy in a heat-conducting fluid network.
+The source can maintain a constant or variable pressure drop at the ports regardless of the mass flow through it.
 There is no hydraulic resistance and no heat exchange with the environment.

-Ports A and B correspond to the inlet and outlet of the source.
-If the Controlled source parameters are enabled, the differential pressure is controlled by the input signal at the P port.
-If Controlled source is off, the pressure drop is controlled by the Pressure differential parameters.
-If the differential is positive, the pressure at port B is greater than the pressure at port A.
+Ports A and B correspond to the input and output of the source.
+If the Controlled source parameter is enabled, the pressure drop is controlled by the input signal on the P port.
+If the Controlled source parameter is disabled, the pressure drop is set by the Pressure differential parameter.
+If the differential value is positive, then the pressure at port B is greater than the pressure at port A.

-The amount of energy in the source depends on the energy flow through ports A and B and the work done on the fluid.
-The equation describing the conservation of energy in the source:
+The amount of energy in the source depends on the value of the energy flow through ports A and B and the work performed on the liquid.
+An equation describing the conservation of energy in a source:

 ,